IBM-Bluemix-Docs/containers/cs_cluster.md

     {: pre}

 3. Note down the token ID that you want to use.
 4. Retrieve the value for your token.
-Replace <token_id> with the ID of the token that you retrieved in the previous step.
+Replace <em>&lt;token_id&gt;</em> with the ID of the token that you retrieved in the previous step.

     ```
     bx cr token-get <token_id>